banzaicloud/telescopes/README.md

       --log-level string             log level (default "info")
-      --metrics-address string       the address where internal metrics are exposed (default ":9900") --metrics-enabled              internal metrics are exposed if enabled --productinfo-address string   the address of the Product Info service to retrieve attribute and pricing info [format=scheme://host:port/basepath] (default "http://localhost:9090/api/v1")
+      --metrics-address string       the address where internal metrics are exposed (default ":9900") --metrics-enabled              internal metrics are exposed if enabled --cloudinfo-address string   the address of the Product Info service to retrieve attribute and pricing info [format=scheme://host:port/basepath] (default "http://localhost:9090/api/v1")
       --tokensigningkey string       The token signing key for the authentication process --vault-address string         The vault address for authentication token management (default ":8200")
 ```